sigau/easy_irods_commands/README.md

 ![screenshot/autocompletion.gif](screenshot/autocompletion.gif)

+## FILES CREATED BY THE SCRIPT
+The script will create the first time you use it three different files in your home folder:
+- ~/.irods_additional_path_save.pkl : That contain all the additional path allowing you to use the autocompletion on irods folder not in your /zone/home/user (it will be updated automatically after every operation on additional path)
+- ~/.irods_collection_save.pkl : A list of all your collection (equivalent to "ils -r") can take a little bit of time the first time, but it will save you time later (it will be updated automatically after every operation)
+- ~/.irods_metadata_local_save.pkl : A dictionary of all the metadata you already used, that will be used for the autocompletion when you add metadata (it will be updated automatically after every operation)
 ## Examples
 **To simplify when we talk about irods file it refer to data_object and irods folder to collection.**